A Field Guide to the

 Reputation

 Overdiagnosed.
-Nearly all "recluse bites" in CA are misattributed: Staphylococcus infections, other spiders, or unknown causes.
+Nearly all "recluse bites" in CA are misidentified: Staphylococcus infections, other spiders, or unknown causes.

 Top California Species